Alien Vision Stories:

 * The concave shape of galaxy clusters must be caused by outside pressure.

-* Galaxies between clusters are in ribbons rather than tubes.
+* The walls between clusters are arranged in ribbons rather than tubes.

 * The expansion of the universe appears to be speeding up.